rom3r4/agronet/README.md

     make                  Turns a makefile into a working Drupal codebase. make-generate         Generate a makefile from the current Drupal site.

+    ( Stop here if your are not using any Optional Requirement )

     Memchached (Optional)

     $ sudo netstat -lnp | grep memcache